 Where an actual crime has been committed, you may wish to contact your local police, or report it to the Australian Cybercrime Online Reporting Network (ACORN) if the crime has taken place online.
-The ACORN is available for reporting cybercrime and online incidents to the police for possible investigation.
+The ACORN helps law enforcement to better combat the growing threat of cybercrime in Australia.
 Common types of cybercrime include hacking, scams, fraud, identity theft, attacks on computer systems and illegal or prohibited content.

 Right to take private action

 A consumer may be able to bring a private action in the Federal Court or in a state or territory Supreme Court.
 If the action is successful, the remedies sought could include damages, injunctions and other orders.